Macropharyngodon negrosensis: Distribution

-It distribution extends from the Andaman Sea and Christmas Island to the Philippines and Samoa, extending north to the Ryukyu Islands and south to northern Australia.
+Its distribution extends from the Andaman Sea and Christmas Island to the Philippines and Samoa, extending north to the Ryukyu Islands and south to northern Australia.

 Biology

 This species is found in lagoon and seaward reefs where there are areas of mixed sand and coral.
 The juveniles are transported by currents away from their normal breeding range.
 These fish are frequently encountered in pairs or small loose groups, normally close to the bottom.
 When approached, they react by moving up and down in a distinctive manner which may confuse a potential predator.
 Its diet consists of small benthic animals.